 I don’t delude myself about the risks of my kids climbing, whitewater kayaking, backcountry skiing, or even just backpacking; I’ve seen the worst that can happen out there.
 I also understand how activities with a relatively low level of risk can be a sort of gateway drug to riskier pursuits; and how young people, especially, are sometimes drawn to danger like a moth to the flame.
 Still, risk is something we can estimate and make decisions to minimize; one obviously doesn’t have to climb cliffs or paddle whitewater.
-Simple immersion in nature requires no more risk than we accept without thought every day in civilization.
+A simple walk in nature probably involves much less risk than we accept without thought when we get in our cars every day.

 I’ve also seen how my kids draw real life lessons from what we do outdoors.
 We all learn to manage risk through experience; and outside, risk is so visual and visceral that those lessons get fast-tracked.
 On a cliff or in a whitewater rapid, danger is in your face.
 It provides an effective metaphor, when the time is right, for talking about the sort of hazards young people too often view blithely, like alcohol, drugs, sex, and cars.

 Plus, there’s simply no analog in civilization for the time my family spends together in the backcountry, when we’re all disconnected from our electronics.
 We talk to each other.
 We tell stories.
 We laugh.
 In other words, we resort to the basic form of human communication that is the cornerstone of human civilization: verbal.
-Probably like most families, spending hours a day talking and sharing time together almost never happens in the “real world.”
+Probably like most families, mine almost never spends hours a day talking and sharing time together in the “real world.”